jdalcin/udacity-projects/multi-user-blog/README.md

 Steps:

-1. Reach the front page by either going to the URL or through your own localhost server using the file "main.py" in Google App Engine.
+1. Reach the front page by one of two methods:
+	* go to the URL https://multi-user-blog-165603.appspot.com .
+	* your localhost server using the file "main.py" in Google App Engine:
-   If you use your own server, then make sure the location of the files within the "main.py" directory are unaltered.
+   		i.
+Make sure the location of the files within the "main.py" directory are unaltered. ii.
+Get google app engine launcher to reach them (File --> Add existing application). iii.
+Make sure your application is assigned to a port not in use.
+If you have command line "git bash", typing in "netstat -ano" into the command line will show all ports currently in use. iv. open on a browser by typing in URL "localhost:<PORT-ID>". <PORT-ID> is the port number that you chose for google app engine to launch the project on.
 2. register or log into the blog.
 3. update the blog with posts and comments.
 4. logout when finished.